mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 - time between preparing the slice and starting a recording
 - file name "exp2_long.mcd"

-- next experiment ... tripple Paired pulses over time
+- next experiment ... triple Paired pulses over time
 - set window to -30ms, 400ms length for recording windows
 - [N] recording note: could be a problem with the fluid system, slice might be under oxygenated.